Nexusoft/NexusInterface/docs/Tritium_Upgrade_FAQ.md

 #### Does staking work differently with tritium?

 No, staking works the same.
 The longer you are on the network the higher your trust score, resulting in larger payouts.

+#### It Says I can not stake with out a Genesis?

+Please allow the wallet time to generate that transaction, this will happen automatically.

 #### What are Names?
 Why can I create accounts with out a name and why do names cost NXS?